 18. Rent a Boat (one of the best things to do in Chicago with friends)

-Paddling not your thing?
-You can also rent electric boats and do a self-drive trip up and down the river.
+If Kayaking isn’t your thing, you can also rent electric boats and do a self-drive trip up and down the river.
 That’s right, you get to be the captain!
 The boats are easy to drive, just like a golf cart.

 19. Dine On Rib Eye and Wine